 Master scene headings

 The master scene heading is one of the most fundamental slug lines when formatting a screenplay.
-It is responsible for starting a scene and establishing the location and time of a scene.
-The master scene heading, like all other slug lines, is written in all caps beginning on the left margin of the page.
+It is one of the most important elements of writing a scene and establishing the location and time of a scene.
+The master scene heading, like all other slug lines, is written in all caps beginning on the left margin of the screenplay page.

 In a new screenplay project, start by selecting the “Scene Setting” icon.
 This will create a line on your script with the correct format for a master heading.